adjivas/eir/README.md

 # EIR
 This repository offers a EIR NF according to the ETSI TS 129 511 V17.3.0's 3GPP spec

-It's destined to a review by the Free5GC team
+It's destined to be reviewed by the Free5GC team

 The Free5GC haven't a native support of the EIR NF, it's why this repository should be tested with this PR:
 - [!4](https://github.com/adjivas/amf/pull/4) adds to the AMF the N17 EIR verification step